Three Seas Initiative: Croatia

 Social-democratic Croatian President Zoran Milanović stated that the initiative is harmful for Croatia.

 Czech Republic

-The Three Seas Initiative was at the beginning perceived by local experts and diplomats in the Czech Republic rather negatively.
+The Three Seas Initiative was perceived rather negatively by Czech experts and diplomats during its launch.
 It was seen as a Polish attempt to create its sphere of influence (similar to the historical perception of Intermarium).
-Further fears were related to a possibility of deepening the East-West division in the EU and exclusion of Germany.
-A long term Czech objection is that there should be no competing geopolitical project in the region that would weaken the EU.
-Some of those objections have been partially addressed lately also due to a good experience with cooperation on infrastructure projects in the Visegrad group.
+Further fears were related to a possibility of deepening the east–west division in the EU and exclusion of Germany.
+A long term Czech objection was that there should be no competing geopolitical project in the region that would weaken the EU.
+Some of those objections have been partially addressed lately also due to a good experience with cooperation on infrastructure projects in the Visegrád Group.
+Further improvement of Czech position toward the Initiative happened after the term of the president Miloš Zeman ended and the government could remove from the Czech priority list the controversial project of Danube-Oder-Elbe channel in 2023.
+The Ministry of Foreign Affairs suggested the new priority projects should be the gas connection STORK II and high-speed rail connection to Poland.
+On the other hand, the Czech Republic still does not seem interested in joining the Investment fund or hosting a summit.

 Finland

 The populist Finns Party has advocated for Finland to join the initiative.